formsend/nano/README.md

 ![Cover](https://raw.githubusercontent.com/formsend/nano/master/.github/banner.png)

-# **Free NANO Blockchain Payment API**
+# **Nano.to, Free NANO Blockchain Payment API**

-Use this API to create payment pages (like Stripe Checkout) for NANO payments.
+Use this API to create payment pages (like Stripe Checkout) for NANO crypto currency.
 Accessible from any internet connected device with a modern web browser.

 Anonymous, no account or API key required to use.

 Launched **September 15th, 2021**.
 API is stable.
 More endpoints and complex operations are planned in the future.
 Enterprise planned for late 2022.

 [NANO](https://nano.org) is a fee-less, decentralized crypto currency.

-**We did not build or own NANO.** We simply built a service on top of it.
+**Note:** **We did not build or own NANO.
+We simply built a service on top of it.**

 **We can't wait to see what you build.**